Meditation made simple

 As my Yin Yoga Teacher Hugh Lee says “In meditation you are exercising your awareness muscle”.

-Setting up your practice
+Setting up for meditation

 Pick a mantra from the list, or create your own.
 Use this everyday until it doesn’t feel right for your body/heart and choose another one.